 The New York Times today reported that the New York State Department of Labor has found two Uber drivers as eligible for unemployment benefits after having rejected the company’s argument that the drivers are independent contractors.
 Uber has so far avoided any judicial determinations that its drivers are employees and not ICs, and has met with varying degrees of success across the country in getting courts to decline to exercise jurisdiction over class actions and instead enforce its arbitration agreements that contain class action waivers.
 Arbitration agreements between a company and a worker, however, are not applicable to state regulators, who are typically enforcing state laws that oftentimes include a presumption of employee status or are interpreted in an employee-friendly manner.
-Thus, companies that wish to minimize their IC misclassification exposure not only in courts but also before administrative agencies should avoid over-reliance on such arbitration agreements and take a broad approach to enhancing their IC compliance with the wide array of IC laws, including state laws governing unemployment and workers’ compensation.
-Otherwise, like Uber, they may find that the other shoe has dropped and they are exposed to the high costs of treating workers previously paid on a 1099 basis as “employees” for purposes of unemployment taxes and workers’ comp premiums, as well as penalties and interest for failure to cover those workers in the past.
+Thus, companies that wish to minimize their IC misclassification exposure not only in courts but also before administrative agencies should take a broad approach to enhancing their IC compliance with the wide array of IC laws, including state laws governing unemployment and workers’ compensation.
+Otherwise, they may find that they are exposed to the high costs of treating workers previously paid on a 1099 basis as “employees” for purposes of unemployment taxes and workers’ comp premiums, as well as penalties and interest for failure to cover those workers in the past.

 Best practices for companies using ICs, both before and after they face claims for unemployment benefits and other IC misclassification claims, are set forth after an analysis of these latest Uber cases.